Raising concerns (whistleblowing)

 - The organisations board are to be made aware of ‘high-level’ findings and the policy will be reviewed and improved on an annual basis.

+Partner organisations contributed to the policy through responding to a consultation, which ran from 16 November 2015 to 8 January 2016.
 The full consultation response document is available.
 Over 165 responses were received from NHS staff members, whistleblowing organisations, trade unions, trusts, foundation trusts and clinical commissioning groups.

 On the recommendation of Sir Robert Francis, whistleblowing in primary care was reviewed separately and resulted in the production of specific guidance for primary care on freedom to speak up.